BU-CS-CE-528-2017/Location-Aware-Hybrid-Cloud/README.md

 Write your JS file in normal way and use ```"/* @cloud aws */"``` for cloud functions that running on AWS and ```/* @cloud gcf */``` to run on Google Cloud Function.

 ### For running on AWS Lambda
+You need to have an AWS account and save the root access key in .aws folder.
+Detail information can be see [Getting starts with AWS](http://docs.aws.amazon.com/gettingstarted/latest/awsgsg-intro/gsg-aws-intro.html).

+### For running on Google Cloud Function
+You need to have an Google Cloud Service account, create corresponding project first on the Google Cloud Console, and get the credential key files.
+More can be see at [Getting start with GCF](https://github.com/serverless/serverless-google-cloudfunctions).

 Old Way: <br />
 * Step 1: "npm install" (install node module dependencies) <br />
 * Step 2: "npm run build" (genereate es5, node.js compatible file) <br />